About Butterflies and Moths – Part 4

 Native nectar plants that are herbaceous perennials expend a lot of energy developing their underground root systems often at the expense of flower production, reducing the duration of blooms.
 On the other hand, annuals–mostly non-natives–whose roots die at season’s end, can devote most of their resources to producing flower and seed.
 An annual’s extended bloom period ensures a continual nectar source for pollinators when native perennials have yet to flower or are in decline.
 Those that attract pollinators, such as Gomphrena globosa (globe amaranth), Lantana camara* (common lantana), Salvia, Verbena bonariensis (Argentinian vervain), and Zinnia, as well as many herbs and vegetables and some non-native perennials like Hylotelephium ‘Herbstfreude’ AUTUMN JOY (sedum), Salvia, and Scabiosa (pincushion) can serve as bridge plants, ensuring a constant supply of nectar.
 Also, spring bulbs, like Crocus, Galanthus (snowdrops), Muscari (grape hyacinth), wild type daffodils such as Narcissus jonquilla, and species-variety tulips, provide nectar while many perennials are still dormant.
 As with natives, use straight species or cultivars with proven track records of attracting pollinators, and avoid hybrids and double-flowers.

-Lawns also can be attractive to pollinators not only for the grasses that can serve as host plants, but for “weeds” like Taraxacum (dandelions) and Trifolium (clover) that provide early season nectar.
+Lawns also can be attractive to pollinators not only for the grasses that can serve as host plants, but for “weeds,” like Taraxacum (dandelions) and Trifolium (clover) that provide early season nectar, or that serve as host plants like clover and plantago.
 Adjust lawn mower blades to a height of 3 inches to ensure that dandelions and clover survive.

 PLANTING TIP: To capture the attention of butterflies, who rely heavily on color when foraging, group three or more plants of the same species together in a mass rather than single plants of different species.
 Cut down on mulch, suppress weeds, and cool the soil by planting densely (follow the low end of spacing recommendations).
 Besides being aesthetically appealing, this allows pollinators to feed more efficiently and creates a shelter for them and other wildlife.

 When female lepidopterans are ready to lay their eggs, they need to find a host plant on which their caterpillars can eat and grow.
 Though they may search for miles for such a plant, more butterflies will visit your garden for nectar when host plants for their caterpillars are nearby.
-Before choosing host plants for your landscape, especially trees, you may want to peruse your neighborhood to observe what large woody host plants are common–like oaks, maples, magnolias, and dogwoods–and then plant species that are less common.
+Before choosing host plants for your landscape, especially trees, you may want to peruse your neighborhood to observe what large woody host plants–like oak, wild cherry, tulip-poplar, maple, sassafras, paw paw, sweetbay magnolia, dogwood, and spicebush,–are common and then plant species that are underrepresented.
 If space in the landscape is available and host plants are relatively small, consider planting more than one of the same species, and, for herbaceous perennials, which are also nectar plants, plant three or more of the same species.
 To attract monarch butterflies specifically, see Creating a Monarch Waystation, which will post Saturday in Part 6.

 PATIO/BALCONY GARDENING TIP: In limited spaces, consider nectar plants that, for some lepidopteran species, do double duty as host plants such as Asclepias (milkweed), Ceanothus americanus (New Jersey tea), Sedum (stonecrop), Symphyotrichum (aster), Verbena, Vernonia (ironweed), and Viburnum.